WISDOM FOR LIVING DAILY DEVOTIONAL

 “Do all things without murmurings and disputing” (Philippians 2:14 King James Version).

-Murmuring is a sin which a child of God should run away from.
-Here are ten reasons you should not murmur and most of them are from the study of the Israelites.
+Murmuring or grumbling is a sin that a child of God should avoid.
+Here are ten reasons you should not murmur, and most of them are from the study of the Israelites.

 1. Murmuring displeases God and provokes His anger, and God’s anger can result in judgment.
 As regards the Israelites, Numbers 11:1 says, “And it came to pass that when the people murmured, it was evil in the ears of Jehovah; and Jehovah heard it, and his anger was kindled, and the fire of Jehovah burned among them, and consumed [some] in the extremity of the camp” (Darby Translation).
 Murmuring is evil in the ears of God.
 Don’t murmur against God or a fellow human being.

-2. It is unproductive.
+2. Murmuring is unproductive.
 It is a waste of energy and time; it puts you in a bad mood such that you may not think clearly and do the right thing.
 Murmuring over what you can’t change or before those who cannot do anything to help you is useless.
 Murmuring gives you a bad image; grumblers irritate people.

 In Matthew 20:1-16, the workers in the vineyard who were hired first and murmured when they were paid were just being ungrateful.
 They could have gone home empty-handed that day if the landowner had not gone to the marketplace to hire them.
 But they were grumbling that the workers employed last, who worked only for one hour, were paid the same amount the landowner had agreed with them, the first set of workers.

-5. It doesn’t promote love; it promotes strife, disaffection, and disunity.
-Luke 5:30 says, “But their scribes and Pharisees murmured against his disciples, saying, Why do ye eat and drink with publicans and sinners?”
+5. It doesn’t promote love but strife, disaffection, and disunity.
+Luke 5:30 says, “But their scribes and Pharisees murmured against his disciples, saying, why do ye eat and drink with publicans and sinners?”
 (King James Version).
 The Greek word the King James Version translates as murmured in this verse is gogguzo, which means to grumble.

 Murmuring promotes strife, disaffection, and disunity.
-This happened in the early church and the leaders had to address murmuring quickly before the discontent of the Greek-speaking Jews would degenerate.
+In the early church, the leaders had to address murmuring quickly before the discontent of the Greek-speaking Jews would degenerate.
 Acts 6:1 says there arose a murmuring of the Greek-speaking Jews against those speaking Hebrew, saying that their widows were being discriminated against in the daily distribution of food.
 The Greek-speaking Jews could have communicated their observation in a better way.
 Murmuring often concentrates on self: self-interest, self-opinion, etc. thereby making one selfish.
-Love does not seek its own (1 Corinthians 13:5).
+Love is not self-seeking or selfish (1 Corinthians 13:5).

 6. Murmuring encourages disobedience to God’s word and civil authorities.
-Talking about the Israelites, the writer of Psalm 106 says they “murmured in their tents, and hearkened not unto the voice of the LORD” (Psalm 106:25 King James Version).
+Talking about the Israelites, the writer of Psalm 106 says they “murmured in their tents, and hearkened not unto the voice of the Lord” (verse 25 King James Version).

-7. It can prevent one from receiving and understanding the Word of God in the Spirit but in the flesh.
+7. It can prevent one from receiving and understanding the Word of God in the Spirit.
 John 6:41 says, “The Jews then murmured at him, because he said, I am the bread which came down from heaven” (King James Version).
 If they had listened attentively and asked Him what He meant, they would have understood.
 But they murmured at Him.
 Murmuring is not the right attitude to have if someone hears something that he doesn’t understand.
 Murmuring will only perpetuate one’s ignorance and make one suffer the consequences.

-8. It gives one a victim-mentality and can make one feel that God hates you.
-Deuteronomy 1:27 says about the Israelites: “And ye murmured in your tents, and said, Because the LORD hated us, he hath brought us forth out of the land of Egypt, to deliver us into the hand of the Amorites, to destroy us” (King James Version).
+8. It can make one have a victim mentality, feeling that God hates one.
+Deuteronomy 1:27 says about the Israelites: “And ye murmured in your tents, and said, Because the Lord hated us, he hath brought us forth out of the land of Egypt, to deliver us into the hand of the Amorites, to destroy us” (King James Version).
 But that was not true.
 God loved them and had good plans for them.
 Unfortunately, they saw themselves as victims of God’s hatred.
 They made a loving God their enemy.

 Learn from this.
 Avoid murmuring.
 Also learn from the judgment on Korah, Dathan, and Abiram whom the ground opened and swallowed up with their households and all the men with Korah, with all their goods.
 They perished and fire came out from the LORD and consumed the two hundred and fifty men who were offering incense (Numbers 16:1-3, 31-35).
 1 Corinthians 10:10 says, “Neither murmur ye, as some of them also murmured, and were destroyed of the destroyer” (King James Version).

-10. You should not murmur or complain because God is in control of your life and He’ll work all things together for your good including what you want to murmur about.
-“And we know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28 New King James Version).
+10. There is no need for you to murmur because God is in control of your life and He’ll work all things together for your good, including what you want to murmur about.
+Romans 8:28 says, “And we know that all things work together for good to those who love God, to those who are the called according to His purpose” (New King James Version).
 If you have faith in God, you will refrain from murmuring.
 God knows what He is doing so you don’t need to murmur.

-PRAYER POINTS: Father, forgive me of my murmuring in the past.
-I receive the grace to do everything without murmurings and disputing.
+PRAYER POINTS: Father, forgive me for murmuring in the past.
+I receive the grace to do everything without murmuring and disputing.
 Holy Spirit, help me to thank God instead of murmuring.
-Father, I shall not murmur anymore because You are in charge of my life and You know what You are doing.
+Father, I shall not murmur anymore because You are in control of my life, and You know what You are doing.

 Phone No: +2348155744752, +2348033113523